-This is the first in a series of articles looking at how the cybercrime wave is affecting different industry sectors.
-This first article will look at our healthcare industry.
-Healthcare is arguably one of the most information intensive sectors.
-During any individual interaction with a healthcare service, a multitude of data is created, shared and stored.
-Electronic health records (EHR) contain enormous amounts of information about us: from personal details, such as name, address and our age, to medical data for past, present and potentially future physical or mental health issues, to financial details.
+Healthcare is arguably one of the most information-intensive sectors.
+During any individual interaction with healthcare service, a multitude of data is created, shared, and stored.
+Electronic health records (EHR) contain enormous amounts of information about us: from personal details, such as name, address, and age, to medical data for past, present, and potentially future physical or mental health issues, to financial details.
 It is a very rich source of information making the healthcare industry a prime target for cybercriminals.

 IBM’s X-Force in their 2016 Cyber Security Intelligence Report stated that healthcare is the “most frequently attacked industry”.
 2015 it seems has been the year of the healthcare breach.
 Most of the serious healthcare breaches since 2010, took place in 2015.
 This included: